Saif Lodin

-Saif Lodin (سیف لودین) is an Afghan social activist, historian, writer, Intellectual and a former finance officer in Department of Education in Kandahar.
-His popularity increased when he started working on an educational program with Humayun Azizi, the former governor of Kandahar.
+Saif Lodin (سیف لودین) is an Afghan social activist, writer and a former finance officer in Department of Education in Kandahar.
+He became known when he started working on an educational program with Humayun Azizi, the former governor of Kandahar.
 The program was about to upgrade educational systems in Kandahar University.
-Ludin is a well-known personality among the youth of South Afghanistan, especially in Kandahar.
+Lodin is well known among the youth of South Afghanistan, especially in Kandahar.